 In fact, in the Sant Marti district, a new facility dedicated to the development of this economy has just launched: InnoBAdora is a business incubator that is betting on this type of socially based ethical business.

-Ethical businesses, generate, or should generate, quality jobs.
+Ethical businesses, generate or should generate quality jobs.
 This is also one of the premises evaluated amongst the scoring criteria to be a Bcorp Business. ¿Does the Bcorp Business certification ring a bell?
 It’s a tool, as well as a community and a badge to distinguish those businesses that are aiming for the triple impact.
-In short, businesses that don’t just hope to generate profits for their owners or partners, but also commit themselves to aiding social advances and/or environmental improvements in their surroundings.
+In short, businesses that don’t just hope to generate profits for their owners or partners, but also commit themselves to aid social advances and/or environmental improvements in their surroundings.

 Increasingly in our city, you hear the buzz of ethics bursting into all areas of the personal and everyday life of our citizens, institutions and businesses.
 As a city of events and conferences, every year Barcelona accepts important appointments for this new economy based on ethics and triple impact.
 Julie, founder of Withfor, was at Business with Social Value 2018 and was able to ascertain that “ethical policies, or the application of ethics in policies, equate to promoting areas of contact between people through various kinds of organisations in favour of more democratic and sustainable forums.”
 For this to be reflected in our day-to-day life “these policies need to be capable of conveying the needs of the organisations in order to find real solutions.”

 And that’s what we are doing, trying to create these spaces for dialogue and meetings, in which little by little, businesses investing in ethics can share more humane and efficient practises and ways of working.

 At Withfor, the ethical real estate agency in Barcelona, we have great news to share with you: we have joined the community of certified B Corp™ companies!